transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 As one might playfully summarize: "If you don't want any deities, whether beings or structures, it's Möbius strips all the way down and you go mad, or you accept The Gap and chill out."

 The transimmanent framework thus doesn't claim to have solved the fundamental questions of reality, but rather to have transformed them.
 It offers not answers, but a different relationship to the questions themselves—one that honors both the power of distinction and the limitations of representation, both the clarity of form and the mystery of formlessness, both the rigor of logic and the immediacy of experience.
 Has it done this perfectly?
 No. Will it ever?
 Probably not, because The Gap will always continue to shine.

+## Coda: A Transimmanent Transaffirmation

+The transimmanent transaffirmation, speaks in its dance, a verbal Möbius strip:

+> I am not This, nor All, nor Void,—<br/>
+> I am not "I am," nor defined, nor undefined.<br/>
+> Equally-real, equally-unreal, I unfold;<br/>
+> and this, too, unravels as it's told.
+>
+> As recognition, I am none other than the unfolding;<br/>
+> each moment, creating, dissolving,<br/>
+> moving through the door while standing still,<br/>
+> a twist that *is*, in experience's very self.
+>
+> Nothing, something, and the space between;<br/>
+> a package deal that can't be unwrapped,<br/>
+> no matter how you try to divide, or unite,<br/>
+> they rise together, side by side.
+>
+> As unfolding, I am none other than the recognition;<br/>
+> neither claiming to be, nor not to be,<br/>
+> neither grasping nor rejecting what arises,<br/>
+> yet witnessing it all, through its own limits.
+>
+> All this?
+No problem!<br/>
+> The question is the answer:<br/>
+> the wardrobe steps into itself,<br/>
+> again standing precisely where it always stood.

+Note that the transaffirmation can be read both as a poem in its own right, and as prose on which to reflexively self-contemplate.